 "Political event" means an organized event, not including an athletic or entertainment event, having as its primary purpose the exercise of expressive activities of a political nature, including but not limited to speech making, picketing, protesting, marching, demonstrating or debating public issues, on any City street in Hyde Park City or upon property owned by Hyde Park City.

-"Special event" means any short term event at a temporary location that is open to the public for a fee, where the public can participate as a spectator or a participant.
+"Special event" means any short term event at a temporary or permanent location that is open to the public for a fee, regardless of how such fee is designated, where the public can participate as a spectator or a participant.
 Special events shall also include any event available to the public that requires the full or partial closure of the public right of way or the use of city property whether or not a fee is required.
 Special events include, but are not limited to, races, concerts, dances, exhibitions, lectures, parades, or other types of entertainment.

 4.70.040 Permit Required

-It is unlawful for any person, corporation, partnership, association or other entity, public or private, to promote, advertise or hold a special event without first obtaining a special event permit and paying the fees as required in this chapter.
+It is unlawful for any person, corporation, partnership, association or other entity, public or private, to promote, advertise or hold a special event without first obtaining a special event permit and paying the application fee and any additional fees as required in this ordinance..

 4.70.050 Exemption From Permit